openlibhums/memory-alpha/content/support/review/sharing-review-placeholder.md

 # Sharing peer reviews

+## Displaying Review Data to Authors

+Janeway has various controls for how review data is displayed to authors.
+These settings are:

+- Hide Review Data from Authors Before Release
+  - When this setting is enabled, authors will see no information about active peer reviews until the editor makes them available.
+Otherwise they will see a list of review assignments.

+- Enable Peer Review Data on Author Page
+  - When this setting is enabled, authors will have access to more information about the reviews for their article (requested, due, and complete dates) on the article page.
+If it is left off, they will only have access to the review comments.

+- Enable Peer Review Data on Review Pages
+  - When this setting is enabled, authors will have access to more information about their reviews on the review page.

+The settings "Enable Peer Review Data on Author Page" and "Enable Peer Review Data on Review Pages" do similar things but on different pages.
+"Enable Peer Review on Author Page" is used on the author's article page, which they have access to from the point of submission.
+"Enable Peer Review Data on Review Pages" is used on the review page, which authors only get access to after an editor grants the author access.
+Both are off by default.

+## Sharing reviews between reviewers

 > [!NOTE]
 > Added in v1.5.1 editors have two options to share reviews with other peer reviewers.